-Base for detention and the appropriate legal actions are the main three reasons: First reason is connected with Georgian law and regulations infringement.
-The second reason is connected with providing of safety of navigation The third reason - application of any physical person or legal entity having base for claiming for commercial damage compensation, claim for cargo etc.
+Base for detention and the appropriate legal actions are the main three reasons:

+- The first reason is connected with Georgian law and regulations infringement. - The second reason is connected with providing of safety of navigation

+• The third reason is application of any physical person or legal entity having base for claiming for commercial damage compensation, claim for cargo etc.

-There are not any privileges, rather than it is a governmental vessel, whose immunity is provided by international law.
+There are not any privileges, rather than if it is a governmental vessel, whose immunity is provided by international law.